Lacking privacy in your home? This is how I nearly became an expert on using frosted privacy film and found the best one

 When you are coming up the steps to our apartment this is what greets you:

 Not Nadia, although she could be there to greet you too, I mean The Aquarium Exhibit: six windows at eye-level, looking into our kitchen and dining room.
 Don’t they look cool?
 The only problem?
 They were see-through.

 You see, whoever designed our building had the

 brilliant idea to put six square, smallish windows (four of which don’t open) right on the corridor.
 Anyone coming or going had an unblocked view of our home, much in the way of what Aunt Ilana called a “fishbowl”.

 “Give this designer a toaster oven and a farewell applause!”

 There is a certain logic to these windows.
 The dining room (the kitchen in the original design) have no windows to the outside (“give back that toaster oven!”), so the fishbowl provides some light — and if one doesn’t mind an open window to a common area, some ventilation.

 A proper solution would have been to have two rows of windows, the lower row of windows that didn’t open, placed at eye level for light to come in; and another row, placed above, that would open for ventilation.
 After all, last I remember, hot air goes up, so higher windows are better.
-And not using completely transparent glass would have been the smart choice.
+And not using completely translucent glass would have been the smart choice.

 Nevermind the above, the proper solution would have been to design apartments so that every room had windows to the outside, but, oh well (“forget the applause too!”).

 Seeing as I like my privacy, thankyouverymuch, I thought of, and searched for ideas to correct this situation.
 In order to avoid horrifying our neighbors as we traipse around the house in our underwear, I decided I needed windows that would let in light, but keep a modicum of privacy.
 Every solution I thought involved a lot of work or money.
 Or both.
 There had to be a better way…